Mexico into Gold Cup semis after shootout win over Costa Rica

-(Reuters) - Mexico goalkeeper Guillermo Ochoa saved from Keysher Fuller in a sudden death shootout to put his side into the semi-finals of the Gold Cup after the teams drew 1-1 in Houston on Saturday.
+(Reuters) - Mexico goalkeeper Guillermo Ochoa saved from Costa Rica’s Keysher Fuller in a sudden death shootout to put his side into the Gold Cup semi-finals after a 1-1 draw in Houston on Saturday.

+Mexico, roared on by the vast majority of the 71,000-strong crowd at the NRG stadium, opened the scoring a minute before halftime when Raul Jimenez found space among five defenders in the box to spin and fire home a low drive.

-Raul Jimenez gave Mexico the lead in the 44th minute before Costa Rica captain Bryan Ruiz leveled from the penalty spot seven minutes after the break.
+Costa Rica captain Bryan Ruiz leveled seven minutes into the second half when he slotted home a penalty and neither team were able to score in extra time.

-After a scoreless extra time both teams netted four penalties from their first five kicks.
-Carlos Salcedo was successful with the first penalty in sudden death before Ochoa’s save from Fuller put Mexico through 5-4.
+After both sides netted four penalties from their first five kicks Carlos Salcedo was successful with the first of sudden death before Ochoa’s save from Fuller put Mexico through 5-4.

+“Mexico played football out there tonight,” said coach Gerardo Martino.
+“We deserved to win because of our football.

+“Guillermo Ochoa made the save of the game but everyone was sensational tonight.”

-Mexico will play Haiti, who beat Canada 3-2 earlier on Saturday, in the semi-final in Glendale, Arizona on July 2.
+Mexico will play Haiti, who beat Canada 3-2 earlier on Saturday, in Glendale, Arizona on July 2 for a place in the final.

 The other two quarter-finals will be decided on Sunday when Jamaica play Panama and defending champions the United States face Curacao.